Paige Bueckers lifts UConn back to the Final Four with 80-73 win over JuJu Watkins and USC

 UConn will face Caitlin Clark and Iowa on Friday in Cleveland.

+“Today was one of the most rewarding feelings I’ve ever felt in my life,” Bueckers said.

-Edwards finished with 24 points, and this Final Four trip will rank as one of the most unlikely in coach Geno Auriemma’s 39-year tenure.
-Beset by injuries that left them with only eight healthy players — including the loss of two starters — the Huskies managed minutes, fouls and exhaustion to win their regional final a year after seeing a string of 14 straight Final Four appearances snapped.
+Edwards finished with 24 points, and this Final Four trip will rank as one of the most unlikely in Auriemma’s 39-year tenure.
+Beset by injuries that left them with only eight healthy players — including the loss of two starters — the Huskies managed minutes, fouls and exhaustion to win the Portland 3 Region a year after seeing a string of 14 straight Final Four appearances snapped.

+“I think our coaching staff had to deal with an enormous amount of things this year that we never had to deal with before.
+I’m really proud of our staff,” Auriemma said.

 Bueckers was sidelined by a major knee injury last year when that streak ended.
-She was determined to get the Huskies back to that stage, and did it by hitting 11 of 23 shots and finishing with 10 rebounds and six assists.
+She reached the Final Four as a freshman, when she was the national player of the year, but she hasn’t played a full season since because of injuries, even though she made it to the title game with UConn as a sophomore.

 A day after the NCAA belatedly realized the 3-point line at one end of the court at Moda Center was 9 inches shorter than the other, the Trojans and Huskies played on a corrected floor — albeit with the incorrect line still visible — with the final spot in Cleveland at stake.